seanbreckenridge/dbsentinel/README.md

 - [ ] let user find entries that are not on their list
 - [ ] classifying chinese/korean/japanese entries
     - [ ] can use [chiefs tags](https://myanimelist.net/blog/MasterDChief) to get a list of chinese/korean entries, set difference that with <https://myanimelist.net/clubs.php?cid=42215> and <https://myanimelist.net/clubs.php?cid=41909> to find out which ones aren't on MAL.
 Can update that once a week and let it just be a static HTML page, which club owner can reference to add new things
-    - [ ] API which recieves an ID and returns if its a donghua/aeni, can be used with a userscript to add a tag to the page
+    - [ ] API which receives an ID and returns if its a donghua/aeni, can be used with a userscript to add a tag to the page
 - [ ] integrate with [notify-bot](https://github.com/seanbreckenridge/mal-notify-bot)
     - [x] refresh command refreshes both
     - [ ] so that sources added there get added to the website (also allow items which arent in #feed -- so this can source anything) -- only show on website through a domain allowlist